quickgrid/ai-resources/ai-notes.md

 #### Weight Initialization

 Weight initialization is performed with bias set to 0 and all weights from normal distribution with unit variance.
 Weights are initialized based on `he/kaiming initializer`.
 For pytorch it is `kaiming_normal_`.
-No batch, layer, weight norm is used but after each `3x3` conv layer in `G` pixel norm is used.

 ![alt text](https://github.com/quickgrid/AI-Resources/blob/master/resources/ai-notes/gan/progan/progan2.png)